14790897/auto-lock-baipiao/README.md

    GH_REPO=your_username/your_repo
    GH_TOKEN=your_github_access_token
-   ISSUE_LABELS="haven't given me a star" ISSUE_CLOSE_COMMENT="please give me a star, then I will consider it."
+   ISSUE_LABELS="haven't given me a star" ISSUE_CLOSE_COMMENT="Thank you for opening this issue.
+I noticed that you haven not given me a star yet, so I will close this issue.
+Please give me a star first and wait for it to be unlocked.
+Thank you for your understanding."
-   ISSUE_REOPEN_COMMENT="thank you for giving me a star, I will consider it."
+   ISSUE_REOPEN_COMMENT="Thank you for giving me a star.
+I have unlocked this issue.
+If you have any questions, please feel free to ask.
+Thank you for your support.
    ```

    - `GH_REPO`: 设置为你的 GitHub 用户名和仓库名。